JoeK1992/be-northcoders-news/README.md

-# Welcome to be-nc-news 👋
+# Welcome to NC-News 👋

-> A back-end server for a news website.
+> A back-end server for a Northcoders News website.
 This was created during the Northcoders bootcamp.

 ### 🏠 [Homepage](https://github.com/JoeK1992/be-nc-news)